tossik8/hello-world/README.md

 Hi, I'm Nikita

 I have been waiting to message you for years
-I am 16 and trying to find myself
+I am 16 and I am trying to find myself